Summary Charts of English Tenses

 Meaning: The action will happen before another future action or before some point of time in the future.

-Adverbs of time: by the time; by 2025; by tomorrow; before.
+Time expressions: by the time; by 2035; by tomorrow; before.

-Examples: By the time I get there, she will have already left.
+Examples: By the time I get there, she will have left.
 By 2050, scientists will have found the cure for cancer.

 Meaning: The action will last for some time before another future action or before some point of time in the future.

 Examples: By the time he returns, I will have been working for nine hours.
-By 2020, he will have been living here for fifty years.
+By 2025, he will have been living here for fifty years.

 Chart 2.
-Tenses in the Passive Voice
+Tenses in the passive voice

-Meaning 1: Regular action in the present.
+Meaning 1: Habitual, regular action in the present.

-Adverbs of frequency: usually; every day; often; sometimes; rarely.
+Time expressions: usually; every day; often; sometimes; rarely.

 Examples: Mail is usually delivered at eight o'clock.
 This blog is updated every day.